Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Conclusions

 \section{Conclusions}

 The isoscalar dipole ($IS1$) and monopole ($IS0$) excitations of $^{24}$Mg, $^{26}$Mg and $^{28}$Si at the energy interval $E_x = 9-16$ MeV have been measured using the ($\alpha,\alpha^\prime$) inelastic-scattering reaction at forward angles (including zero degrees).
-The experiment was performed at the K600 magnetic spectrometer at iThemba LABS (Cape Town, South Africa).
-New monopole and dipole states were reported at $E_x = 13-15$ MeV.
+The experiment was performed using the K600 magnetic spectrometer at iThemba LABS (Cape Town, South Africa).
+New monopole and dipole states were reported.

-The extracted $IS1$ and $IS0$ strength distributions were compared to the theoretical calculations performed within the QRPA \cite{BenRein2003,repko2015skyrme,Repko2017,PhysRevC.99.044307} and AMD+GCM \cite{PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303,PhysRevC.100.014301,chiba2019cluster} approaches.
+The extracted $IS1$ and $IS0$ strength distributions were compared to the theoretical calculations performed within the Skyrme Quasiparticle Random-Phase-Approximation (QRPA) \cite{BenRein2003,repko2015skyrme,Repko2017,PhysRevC.99.044307} and Antisymmetrized Molecular Dynamics + Generator Coordinate Method (AMD+GCM) \cite{PhysRevC.95.064319,10.1093/ptep/ptz049,PhysRevC.97.014303,PhysRevC.100.014301,chiba2019cluster} approaches.
 The correspondence, at least tentative, between some calculated and observed states was established.
 This theoretical analysis allows us to draw some important physical conclusions.

 First of all, QRPA and AMD+GCM calculations suggest that low-lying $IS1$ states in light nuclei can have two origins: irrotational cluster (IC) \cite{PhysRevC.95.044328} and mean-field (MF) \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster}.
 The MF-states can be irrotational (IMF) and vortical (VMF) \cite{PhysRevLett.120.182501,Ne_EPJ,chiba2019cluster}.